Ursula Ulalia Edgcumbe

 Active: 1916 - 1985

 Country of birth and death: England

 Born in Sandy, Bedfordshire.
-She was the daughter of Sir Robert Pearce Edgcumbe (1851-1929), a businessman and pioneer of the small holdings movement.
+She was the daughter of Sir Robert Pearce-Edgcumbe (1851-1929) who had a varied career as a barrister, banker, politician, company director and pioneer of the small holdings movement and assumed the additional name of Edgcumbe by Royal Warrant in 1884.
 Ursula studied at the Slade School of Art with James Havard Thomas from 1916 until his death in 1921.
 After this she turned to architectural carving usually working in wood or stone.

 Amongst her early commissions were a fireplace frieze in Painswick stone for Bibury Court, Gloucestershire and the war memorial at Zennor which Kineton Parkes described as 'one of the most significant of the British war memorials'.
 It was carved in the local granite and comprised a high relief of Shadrach, Meshach and Abdegno in flames.
 This frieze surmounted a column designed by the architect, George L. Kennedy.

 In 1932 Edgcumbe was a founder member of the Cooperative Sculptors in Manchester, a group that aimed to promote collaboration between sculptors and architects.
 Between the wars she exhibited with the Women's International, the London Group, New English Art Club, the National Society of Painters, Sculptors, Engravers and Potters and the Arts and crafts Exhibition Society.
 Edgcumbe had a solo exhibition at the Leger Galleries, London in April 1936.

 After the Second World War she turned to painting and for the next thirty or more years, until declining health forced her to give up, Edgcumbe created pictures of birds, and also industrial and architectural subjects.
 There was a posthumous retrospective of her paintings and sculpture at the Gillian Jason Gallery, London, in 1986.